Prince-of-Nothing/DSL_laboratory_works/5_ChomskyNormalForm/Report-lab-5.md

 13. C -> Ba
 ```

-This grammar is a good CNF exercise because it contains:
-- an epsilon production: `B -> epsilon`
-- renaming productions: `S -> A`, `A -> B`
-- an inaccessible symbol: `C`
-- mixed and long productions such as `A -> bBA`

-## Implementation Description
-The solution is implemented in Java using three main files:
+The implementation is split into three main files:

-- `Grammar.java` stores `VN`, `VT`, the start symbol, and the production rules.
+- `Grammar.java` stores the non-terminals, terminals, start symbol, and production rules.
-- `CNFConverter.java` performs the normalization stages.
+- `CNFConverter.java` contains the normalization methods.
-- `Main.java` defines the Variant 20 grammar and prints the grammar after each transformation.
+- `Main.java` builds the Variant 20 grammar, runs every transformation step, and prints the intermediate grammars.

 The production rules are stored as: